Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Model

 \subsubsection{Game-Theoretical Properties}

-Let us now discuss some properties that are already known about Bertrand pricing models.
-The referenced propositions can be found in the online appendix. \citet{milgrom1991adaptive} showed that Bertrand competition with linear and logistic demand and continuous actions are (log-)supermodular games.
+Let us now discuss some properties that are already known about Bertrand pricing models. \citet{milgrom1991adaptive} showed that Bertrand competition with linear and logit demand and continuous actions are (log-)supermodular games.
 As indicated earlier, iterated elimination of dominated strategies converges to a unique Nash equilibrium in this model.
-However, this is not the case for standard all-or-nothing demand, as we show (see Online Supplement, Proposition \ref{prop:super_standard}).
+However, this is not the case for standard all-or-nothing demand, as we show (see Appendix, Proposition \ref{prop:super_standard}).

 Potential games have even stronger properties, as we have seen.
-Apart from best- and better-response dynamics, and fictitious play, the class of no-regret learning converges to equilibrium in potential games.
-We show that the Bertrand competition with a linear demand function is not only supermodular, it is also a potential game (see Online Supplement, Proposition \ref{prop:potential}).
-For Bertrand competitions with standard all-or-nothing and logit demand, we can show that these games are, in general, not potential games (see Online Supplement, Proposition \ref{prop:potentialstandard} and \ref{prop:potentiallogit}).
+We show that the Bertrand competition with a linear demand function is not only supermodular, but also potential (see Appendix, Proposition \ref{prop:potential}).
+For Bertrand competitions with standard all-or-nothing and logit demand, we can show that these games are, in general, not potential games (see Appendix, Proposition \ref{prop:potentialstandard} and \ref{prop:potentiallogit}).
 An overview of these concepts for the different utility models is given in Table \ref{tab:overview_concepts}.